Blog

 Gas Grills

-Gas grills are the most popular outdoor kitchen grills, and for good reason.
+For good reason, gas grills are the most popular outdoor kitchen grills.
 They’re easy to start, usually with just a switch or a knob.
 You can accurately and easily control the temperature with knobs, just like on your indoor range.

-Since there is no open flame, gas grills are a safe choice for under overhead structures.
-They’re also your best choice if the county or state imposes a fire ban or temporarily bans charcoal grills because of air quality issues.
+Since gas grills do not have an open flame, they are safe under overhead structures.
+They’re also the best choice if the county or state imposes a fire ban or temporarily bans charcoal grills because of air quality issues.

 STO (stucco) finish, EVO and Primo grills, flagstone steppers.